Unidata/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/overview/BuildingFromSource.md

 At Unidata, we publish the artifacts that those modules generate to our Nexus repository.

 However, it may happen that you need artifacts for the in-development version of netCDF-Java in your local branch, which we usually don’t upload to Nexus.
-We do publish nightly SNAPSHOTS, but those may not have the develoment changes you are currently working on.
+We do publish nightly SNAPSHOTS, but those may not have the development changes you are currently working on.
 Never fear: you can build them yourself and publish them to your local Maven repository!

 ~~~